notbadai/ide/docs/README.md

 ## Terminal

-To reset the terminal (clearing both the display and back-scroll history), right-click the terminal tab and choose `Clear Buffer`.
+Multiple terminals are supported.
+To reset a terminal, including clearing its display and scrollback history, right-click the terminal tab and select `Clear Buffer`.

 ## Extensions